Nadun56-git/Nadun56-git/README.md

 <br/>

-I'm an undergradute student of Njtech University from Jiangsu China.
+I'm an undergradute student of Genaral Sir John Kotelawala Defence University.

 I have a strong passion for technology and enjoy exploring new tools.
 Here's a little bit more about me: